 We have a duty to tackle inconsiderate and dangerous parking.
 We are also committed to improving safety outside schools and increasing the reliability of public transport.

-That’s why, from November 2013, we will start to use our current CCTV cameras, and a new 'camera car' with a mobile, roof-mounted CCTV camera, to enforce regulations around:
+That’s why, from November 2013, we started to use our current CCTV cameras, and a camera car with a mobile, roof-mounted CCTV camera, to enforce regulations around:

 The use of our current CCTV cameras and the new camera car will allow us to enforce parking offences without the need to position officers in the street.
 We will be able to detect offences in areas where it is too dangerous or difficult to position officers, and where enforcement would be particularly time consuming and resource intensive.
 It will also give us more flexibility to respond to demands from the public for action to be taken.